On the structure of higher order quantum maps: Affine subspaces and higher order maps

 \begin{exm}[Channels and Combs] Let $X$ and $Y$ be first order objects in $\Af$.
 As we have seen, $C_1(X,Y):= X\multimap Y$ is then a higher order object, called a {channel} or 1-comb (We slightly abuse the terminology here).
 We will inductively construct higher order objects in $\Af$, similarly as in Example \ref{exm:quantum_maps}.
 An {$N$-comb} over first order objects $X_1,\dots,X_{2N}$ is an object

-where the isomorphisms follow by Lemma \ref{lemma:combs}.
-The subspace $A_{C_N}$ for an $N$-comb $C_N$ can be found inductively, using Lemma \ref{lemma:combs} (ii).
+where the isomorphisms follow by repeated use of the statements (i) and (ii) of Lemma \ref{lemma:combs}.
+Note that the first two isomorphism are obtained using only the part (i) of the Lemma, so that they hold even if the involved object are not first order, but we need to assume first order objects for the isomorphism in the last line.
+The subspace $A_{C_N}$ for an $N$-comb $C_N$ can be found inductively, using Lemma \ref{lemma:combs} (iii).
 If $X_1,\dots, X_{2N}$ are quantum objects, then $\tilde a_{X_i}$ is always a multiple of the identity, so we obtain the characterization of quantum combs in \cite{chiribella2009theoretical}.

 \end{exm}